jingzizhang/SegmentEcho/README.md

 <br><br>

 This project is mainly written in python with Keras.
-Part of post-processing code is written in Matlab.